Mechanical Engineering Technology

 | 3 |

-General Education requirements in information literacy and research, impact of technology, and philosophy and ethics are met through the major.
+General Education requirements in information literacy and research, impact of technology, and philosophy and ethics are met in the major.

 Upper-Division General Education